34anjani/FSQDE-Image-Encryption/README.md

-# 🔐 FSQDE – Fractal Swarm Quantum Diffusion Image Encryption
+# 🔐 FSQDE – Fractal Swarm Based Quantum Diffusion Image Encryption Algorithm

 ## 📌 Overview

-  FSQDE is a Flask-based image encryption system that applies a multi-layered encryption algorithm combining Fractal permutation, Swarm noise injection, and Quantum Diffusion techniques.
-It provides comprehensive security metrics analysis to evaluate encryption strength.
+**FSQDE** is a Flask-based web application that encrypts and decrypts images using a multi-layered algorithm combining three sequential techniques: Fractal permutation using a logistic map for pixel shuffling, Swarm noise injection for adding controlled randomness and Quantum XOR diffusion for bit-level scrambling with neighboring pixels.
+Users upload an image through the browser and select encryption strength (Light, Balanced, or Extreme) after which the system produces an encrypted PNG file and a password-protected key file that must both be downloaded by the user.
+To decrypt, the user uploads the encrypted PNG along with the key file and enters the password which reverses all three encryption stages (Quantum, Swarm, Fractal) to recover the original image.
+After encryption, the app computes and displays security metrics including Entropy, NPCR, UACI, PSNR, Correlation, Chi-Square and APCC (Horizontal, Vertical, Diagonal) along with histogram comparisons of original vs encrypted images to verify randomness.
+All encryption records are stored in a MySQL database and can be viewed through the records endpoint providing a complete history of operations.

 ---